Affiliate links on Android Authority may earn us a commission. Learn more.

 Can I get the service for free?

 Yes, you can.
 Quibi is currently offering a way to get 14 days of the service in a free trial in the US.

 Also, the company has partnered with T-Mobile to offer free service with a T-Mobile plan.
 For more information, take a look at our “Quibi for free” article.

 What can I watch on Quibi?

 The service launched with a total of 50 scripted, unscripted, and daily series.
-They included shows like a new version of the short story Most Dangerous Game with Liam Hemsworth, a comedy about flipping houses and Mexican drug cartels with Will Forte, and revival of the classic MTV series Punk’d.
+They included shows like a new version of the short story Most Dangerous Game with Liam Hemsworth, a comedy about flipping houses and Mexican drug cartels with Will Forte, and a revival of the classic MTV series Punk’d.
 You can also watch a number of daily news series from sources like the BBC, NBC News, ESPN, and more.

 In the weeks and months to come, you can expect to see even more shows on the service.
 That includes series created by major directors like Steven Spielberg and Guillermo del Toro.
 You can take a look at the shows that are currently available, along with all the upcoming series, at our dedicated Quibi shows page.

 Other Quibi features

-Quibi shows can be downloaded by subscribers for watching while their smartphone or tablet is offline.
+Quibi shows can be downloaded by subscribers on mobile devices for watching while their smartphone or tablet is offline.
 The service streams at up to 1080p resolution, but you can reduce the stream to standard resolution if you are under a limited data plan.
 Unfortunately, the service only supports one concurrent stream at a time on one account.

 Can this service survive the streaming wars?